zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 He asks Lila a somewhat personal question: “How is your diet coming along?”
 A “diet” (diet) refers to the kind of food you eat.
 N ormally we use the word when someone is trying to lose weight.
 They’re trying to  eat certain kinds of food in order to not be as heavy as they are right now, to weigh less.
 George asks Lila how her diet “is coming along,” meaning is she bein g successful, is she losing any weight?
 Leila says, “I don’t really want to tal k about my weight.”
 Lila considers that a personal topic, just as George con siders his love life a personal topic.

 That’s why George is asking the question.
-He’s tryi ng to get Lila to understand that this topic is personal and he doesn’t want to talk about it.
+He’s trying to get Lila to understand that this topic is personal and he doesn’t want to talk about it.
 But George then continues in order to get Lila perhaps a little ang ry and perhaps to get back at Lila – to do something bad to her because he feels she did something bad to him by continually asking questions about his love life .
 George says, “But I think you’re having trouble shedding those pounds, right?
 I have lots of suggestions on what you can do.”
 “To shed (shed) pounds” means to lose weight.

 Lila now is the one who tries to change the subject .
 She says, “Anyway, as I said before, I don’t really want to talk about my diet.”
 “Anyway” is a word that’s very popular in American English.
 You will hear it a lot  in daily conversation, and it is said usually to change the topic or to talk about s omething new.
 It’s important to listen to how the word is said.
 If it’s said at the  beginning of a sentence in the way that Lila says it, “Anyway . . .” (“Anyway . . .”),  usually that means the person wants to change the topic or is now going to talk a bout something different.